Triz22/final-project/README.md

 ### Surface
 - The home page image is really important as it displays a plethora of characters in various animes all together in one space.
 It cultures the ethos of the website hence the colors chosen are to support this image.
-- The color for the header I chose personally to be #535351 a deep gray for consistency with the image.
+- The color for the header I chose personally to be a deep gray (#535351) for consistency with the image.
-- For the background colour of the main content section I chose a ghost white for contrast with the dark colour.
+- For the background colour of the main content section I chose a ghost white (#f8f9fa) for contrast with the dark colour.
 - I intended for the AnimeWorld Logo and various buttons to be red especially because of the demographic the would be mostly made up of to engage with the fiery ideals of popular animes such as demon slayer.
+I plan to implement this in the future.

 #### Bugs and Issues